In the Field

 - For a personal account of the challenges of geology students with disabilities, see It's time to stop excluding people with disabilities from science.

 - For examples of inclusive field experiences, see the article Geology for Everyone: Making the field accessible and the video The IAGD in Ireland: Exploring Approaches to Inclusive Field Geology.
+See also these case studies for inclusive field experiences for students with physical disabilities.

 - Chronically Academic, a network of academics with disabilities and chronic conditions who provide mutual support and resources.